 Setting up the Forcite helmet

-Setting up the Forcite helmet was surprisingly tricky (and you can tell I’m handy from many of the maintenance articles on this site… also from the fact that I build websites).
+Setting up the Forcite helmet was surprisingly tricky (and you can tell I’m handy from many of the maintenance articles on this site… also from the fact that I build websites, and have written apps, worked in startups, etc.).

 Once I figured out where the on button is, I had to figure out a few other things on my own, including a) how to install the anti-fog shield (which isn’t a pin-lock visor, I was reminded), and b) how to install the tank-mounted controller holder.